Example of a good questionnaire: Learn all about it

 When creating surveys about products, first include a couple of questions about your brand to understand how customers relate to it.
 Do they recognize your brand, and are they familiar with its products?
 With answers to these questions, you then know if placing a product in a certain category makes sense.

-Next, focus on the ** individual features of your product**.
+Next, focus on the individual features of your product.
 You can research your market by sending out satisfaction surveys to evaluate the customer experience with your existing products.
-With these surveys, ask which features a customer values most or the features a new product should have.
+In these surveys, ask which features a customer values most or the features a new product should have.

-Get coverage for each category of features to gain insights into every detail.
+Cover each category of features to gain insights into every detail.
 Then adjust new products to your customers’ needs and wishes.

 Example of a good questionnaire for students